Trust in Network Society

 7. Item 7: Studying attack resilience in human-machine processes using (mis)trust(worthiness) as a predictor (The security angle) (pdf)

-Program code respository
+Program code repositories

-The repository for this project is on
+The repository for this project is in two repositories:

-https://github.com/markburgess/Trustability
+1. Research: https://github.com/markburgess/Trustability

 Supplementary popular outreach, impact communication